KoushalKumar22/SpringBoot-MethodArgumentNotValidException/README.md

 ### Exception Handling

-The application includes a global exception handler that captures 'MethodArgumentNotValidException' and returns a meaningful error response.
+The application includes a global exception handler that captures `MethodArgumentNotValid` and returns a meaningful error response.
 - example error response
   ```sh
    {